ravyyxd/rat.dll/client/network.md

 # Hey #
-if u see this please don't use: attacks, port connects, hacks, and more!
+if u see this please don't use: attacks, hacks, and more!